 The lab analysis of a product will tell you how much CBD is in the product.
 This information will be on the certificate of analysis (COA).
 You can see on the COA if there is any THC in the product along with other Cannabinoids that may be present.
 Other cannabinoids have certain benefits as well, although CBD is by far the most beneficial.
 THC is the only cannabinoid you don’t want in your CBD product.

 CBD products that contain very little CBD will not have the desired effect.
-Be wary of products from companies that don’t have their certificates of analysis (COA’s).
+Be wary of products from companies that don’t have their certificates of analysis (COAs).
+Check out all the latest COAs for all our products on our lab results page.

 4) Is the Price Too Cheap?